 I have worked closely with the company Surdome to explore ways in which the company itself and its associated brands are and can transition towards more sustainable business models.
 Because of Surdomes unique position within the surf skate and snow market, as well as its strong historical narrative that connects it to the very evolution of the surfing industry, Surfdome provides a unique opportunity to explore sustainability transitions.
-The following provides a snapshot of research findings.
+The following page outlines research findings that are presented in the paper 'Sustainable Transitions in the Surfing Sector' in the journal Business Strategy and Development.
+An earlier version of the paper can be accessed free at the bottom of this page.
 For a broader discussion on the research see Chapter 8 of Surfing and Sustainability.

 Promoting Sustainability in the Surf Skate and Snow Industry